pransen/PytorchVideoDatasetGenerator/README.md

         ├── ...

-Please check the code for an example of how to use the implementation.
+Please check the code for an example on how to use the implementation.